Getting Ready For Camp

 - Gummies, dissolvable pills (such as redi-tabs) and liquids cannot be packed in pouches so please substitute with tablets or chewable alternatives.

-- Once you have registered with Pack My Rx, you will need to contact Pack My Rx IN WRITING (email info@packmyrx.com) directly if you have any changes in medications later.
+- Once you have registered with Pack My Rx, you must contact Pack My Rx IN WRITING (email info@packmyrx.com) if you have any changes later.

 Listed below is all the information needed to register with Pack My Rx: